Triangulum Australe (The Southern Triangle) Constellation

 The Latin genitive of the constellation name is "Trianguli Australis" (pronounced traɪˈæŋɡjʊlaɪ ɔːˈstrælɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Trianguli Australis (the brightest star of Triangulum Australe based on the Bayer catalog); or 23 Trianguli Australis (the 23th star in the constellation of Triangulum Australe based on the Flamsteed catalog).

-Sky chart of Triangulum Australe from your location
+Sky Chart of Triangulum Australe Constellation

 Here we provide a simplified sky chart of the Triangulum Australe constellation.
 Alternatively it is possible to locate Triangulum Australe in the night sky using our Online Interactive Planetarium.

-Visibility of Triangulum Australe from your location
+Visibility of Triangulum Australe Constellation

 Triangulum Australe is currently not visible from Greenwich, United Kingdom [change]

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

 Bright Stars in Triangulum Australe Constellation

 The table below lists the top 20 brightest stars in the Triangulum Australe constellation.
 See also the complete list of 34 stars brighter than magnitude 6.5 (approximate) in the constellation of Triangulum Australe.
 Click on each star to see more details about it.